|

 line of everything found in a country store and doing a good, safe

 business.
-Mr. Hoeppner purchased a fine piece of land in the fall
+Mr. Hoeppner purchased a fine piece of land in the

 of 1897, and has given the most of his attention to the opening up of a